Arcadia-Digital/superfeet-documentation/docs/business-user-guide.md

 **Important Notes:**
 - Template suffix is **case-sensitive** and must match exactly (no spaces, use hyphens)
-- If template doesn't exist, default `product.json` template is used
+- If you enter a template suffix that doesn't exist, the page will use the default product template instead
-- Templates can include custom sections, metafield displays, and app integrations
+- Templates control which sections and features appear on the product page
-- Some templates (like `recharge-bundle` and `subscription`) include app-specific widgets
+- Some templates (like `recharge-bundle` and `subscription`) include special app widgets that only work with those templates
-- Templates are store-specific - verify template exists in your store's theme code
+- **Multi-Store Note:** Templates are store-specific.
+If a template exists in the US store but not in Canada or UK, you'll need to have it created in those stores before you can use it

 ### Product Metafields for Display